Arrums/Arrums/README.md

-- 👋 Hi, my name is Arrum and I'm based in Melbourne
+- 👋 Hello, my name is Arrum and I'm based in Melbourne
-- ✨ I’m currently on 12 weeks intensive software developement course at nology where I learned about Github, HTML5, CSS3, SASS, Javascript, React, NodeJS, Java, and SQL.
+- ✨ I recently completed 12 weeks intensive software engineering course at \_nology where I learned about Github, HTML, CSS/SCSS, Javascript, Typescript, ReactJS, Spring, Java, and SQL.
-- 📫 You can reach me via email at arrum.soerjo@gmail.com if you have any questions about my projects.
+- 📫 If you have any questions about my project or about collaborating on a project together, you can reach me at: arrum.soerjo@gmail.com or [linkedin](https://www.linkedin.com/in/arrumsoerjo/)